darrenswhite/plagiarism-detection-plugin/docs/worklog.md

 submissions correctly but does not update the database just yet.
 - I have added the code to update the database with the processed result.
 This data is shown in JSON format on the Staff dashboard.

+## 02/04 - 08/04

+- Added code documentation to each module (plugin, postprocessor, and server)